 This will give you an excellent base from which to practice and improve on your own.
 Without this start, you’ll struggle to get a real foothold into paisa culture.

-(To speed up your integration, and to help later move away from overly-formal textbook style Spanish, you might also be interested in my eBook which contains hundreds of the expressions and slang you’ll hear every day in Medellin, but won't cover in your classes.)
+(To speed up your integration, and to help later move away from overly-formal textbook style Spanish, you might also be interested in my video course on conversational Spanish for Colombia which contains hundreds of the expressions and slang you’ll hear every day in Medellin, but won’t cover in your classes.)

 Where to Study Spanish in Medellin